Statcounter

 He wondered how it came to this for Chris.
 He wondered if that could be him someday.
 He wondered if the life that he’d been living held the same fate as that of Chris, only lying riddled with bullets, left to die alone.

 These were the demons that haunted Thomas late at night, hidden behind bravado and denial.
-Seeing Chris on the ground conjured worries from the hidden, dark reaches of his mind.
+Hidden behind loose sanctuary that life as a gang member falsely provided.
+Seeing Chris on the ground, practically dead, conjured worries from the hidden, dark reaches of his mind.
+His choices.
+He wondered how two diametric opposite people as he and Chris could meet the same fate.

 “Fuck you!”
 Thomas snapped.